 A girth is a very important addition to your saddle.
 Without it, your saddle is of little use.
 A girth is a broad strap of material like webbing, leather, or cotton that goes around the horse to secure the saddle onto the horse’s back.
 It attaches by buckles to the billet straps of an English saddle, goes under the barrel of the horse just behind the elbows, to another set of buckles on the opposite side of the horse.

 When tight enough, it prevents the saddle from slipping sideways, backward or forwards.
 Without one, it would be very difficult to keep the saddle on the horse.
 Girths are made of many different materials or combinations of materials.
-They come in many lengths, widths and styles.
+They come in many lengths, widths, and styles.
 Some are made for specific purposes like jumping or dressage.
 They have buckles on both ends so they can be attached to the saddle, and adjusted so they are tight enough to hold the saddle on, but not so tight that it will pinch the horse.
 Choosing a girth outlines the many types of girth available so you can find one that is safe and comfortable for you and your horse.

-The most important feature of a girth is its strength.
 A girth must never be made of any material that could break easily, and it should always be in good condition so that no part gives way when strain is put on it.
 It should also be comfortable for the horse, and not cause injuries such as girth galls.

 If the girth does cause galling, soft girth covers of quilted fabric or fleece might be used to protect the horse’s skin.
 Or, a shaped girth may relieve pressure that causes galling.